giuliorm/dir-diff/README.md

 # run

-`dirdiff-1.0.0.-shaded.jar firstDirectory secondDirectory resultDirectory`, where the `firstDirectory` and `secondDirectory` are directoriws, which are compared to each other, and the `resultDirectory` is the directory with the result (difference between two directories).
+`dirdiff-1.0.0.-shaded.jar firstDirectory secondDirectory resultDirectory`

+where the `firstDirectory` and `secondDirectory` are directoriws, which are compared to each other, and the `resultDirectory` is the directory with the result (difference between two directories).